SiddhataPatil/Todo/README.md

 <img src='https://github.com/SiddhataPatil/Todo/blob/master/src/main/res/mipmap-hdpi/todolist.png' width="200" height="200" />

 # Pre-work - Todo [List It]
-**List It** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**List It** is an android app that allows user to make a simple todo list and has basic functionalities like adding new lists, editing and deleting an existing item and prioritizing list(putting it on top of all other lists).

 Submitted by: **Siddhata Patil**